jimasp/behave-vsc/README.md

   - This flag must be enabled for junit files to be produced for skipped tests (which the extension depends on).
 It is enabled by default, so this override is there *just in case* your `behave.ini`/`.behaverc` file specifies `show_skipped=False`.

 - *How do I enable automatic feature file formatting on save?*
-  - via a standard vscode setting:
+  - using a standard vscode setting:

     ```json
     "[gherkin]": { "editor.formatOnSave": true }
     ```

 - *How do I disable feature file snippets?*
-  - via a standard vscode setting:
+  - using a standard vscode setting:

     ```json
     "[gherkin]": { "editor.suggest.showSnippets": false }
     ```

 - *How do I disable extension autocomplete for feature files?*
-  - via a standard vscode setting:
+  - using a standard vscode setting:

     ```json
     "[gherkin]": { "editor.suggest.showFunctions": false }
     ```

 - *How do I disable Copilot autocomplete for feature files?*
-  - via a standard vscode setting:
+  - using a standard vscode setting:

     ```json
       "github.copilot.enable": {